makannew/Composer/README.md

 #### set

-It provides a way for setting a group of properties at once by set({prop1: value1 , prop2: value2 , ...}).
+It provides a way for setting a group of properties at once by set ( { prop1: value1 , prop2: value2 , ... } ).

 ## How to use

-After adding ["composer.js"](composer.js) to our project we can instantiate our composer by calling CompoiteObject() function:
+After adding ["composer.js"](composer.js) to our project we can instantiate our composite by calling CompoiteObject() function:
 ```
 let myComp = CompositeObject();
 ```